BOOK YOUR CALL

 But ADHD doesn’t disappear in adulthood.
 It just shows up differently:

-For many late-diagnosed women, ADHD was hidden under years of perfectionism, anxiety, or being labeled as “too sensitive” or “disorganised.”
+For many late-diagnosed women, ADHD was hidden under years of perfectionism, anxiety, or being labelled as “too sensitive” or “disorganised.”

-For men, it often presented as career struggles, impulsivity, or difficulty with emotional regulation.
+For men, it often presents as career struggles, impulsivity, or difficulty with emotional regulation.

 πŸ‘₯ Who should attend?